ibm-mas/gitops/docs/configtoinstances.md

-Mapping Config to MAS Instances
+Generated Applications
 ===============================================================================

-The following demonstrates how [ArgoCD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) are combined with the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) in order to map the configuration files in the **Config Repo** to running MAS instances in **Target Clusters**.
+The following demonstrates how [ArgoCD Application Sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) are combined with the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) to generate a tree of ArgoCD Applications that manage MAS instances in **Target Clusters** based on the configuration files in the **Config Repo**.

 The Account Root Application
 -------------------------------------------------------------------------------

-The **Account Root Application** is created directly on the cluster running ArgoCD.
-It serves as the "entrypoint" to the MAS Gitops code and is where several key pieces of global configuration values are provided:
+It all begins with the **Account Root Application** .
+This is created directly on the cluster running ArgoCD.
+It serves as the "entrypoint" to the MAS Gitops Helm Charts and is where several key pieces of global configuration values are provided.

 ![Account Root Application](png/appstructure-accountrootapp.png)